giacomo-monni/Smart-Plant/SmartPlantServer/TELEGRAMBOT.md

 */stat_plant* asks the user to insert the plant name and returns the weekly statistic for that plant.

 */status* asks the user to insert the plant name in order to give the digital replica current data.
-Data received when the user uses /status or when measurements arrives automatically after the timeout of the pot:
+Data received when the user uses /status or when measurements arrives automatically after the timeout of the pot.